elementor/wp2static/readme.txt

  * New feature: deploy to Bitbucket
  * New feature: deploy to GitLab
  * Drop feature: deploy to Dropbox (they don't love static sites anymore)
- * Plugin name change to Security & Performance
+ * Plugin name change to WP2Static

 = 5.8 =